Senths02/portfolio/src/content/world-cup-moments.md

 <br>

 #### 1. Small screen experience
-To adapt the experience for mobile, I removed the text labels from the information tabs and markers.
+To adapt the experience for smaller screens, I removed the chapters, and text labels from the information tabs and markers.
 I also introduced pages to the line-ups panel and arrows to navigate between them.
 <br>

 ![Version 1 mobile designs](images/world-cup-moments/v1_mobile.png)